TreeAxeSun/memory-game/README.md

 The star icon next to the number of attempts is a display button for the difficulty that will be added in the next version.
 The difficulty selection feature is not yet implemented in this game.
 The next version will be also added a feature to represent the time the user has played.

+## Author

+*YoungSeok Ahn